Otavalo market visit 1946

 Otavalo market, 1946

-A perfect base to visit the Otavalo market & explore the surroundings
+If you choose to stay in Otavalo, I highly recommend the Hotel Doña Esther.
+A perfect base to visit the Otavalo market & the area around.

 Hotel Doña Esther Otavalo